-For the first five years we were married, my husband and I would pay an annual visit to a photography studio, kids in tow and coupon in hand, we’d pay them to take the family portraits we sent in our Christmas cards.
+For the first five years we were married, my husband and I would pay an annual visit to a photography studio.
+Kids in tow and coupon in hand, we’d pay them to take the family portraits we sent in our Christmas cards.

 In those days, the coupon would get us about 88 pictures for only $4.95.
 Never mind that the bulk of those photos were the size of a postage stamp — it gave us something to include with the Christmas letters we sent out every December.